ubirch/ubirch-client-go/README.md

 ## Context Management

 The identity context, i.e. keys, auth token and previous signature, has to be stored persistently.
-For that purpose, the user can choose between postgreSQL or the local file system, specifically SQLite.
+For that purpose, the user can choose between postgreSQL or the local file system, i.e. SQLite.

 By default, the client will create a SQLite database file `sqlite.db` in the mounted volume upon startup.
 This option is appropriate for when the application is running on a system with limited space, like embedded devices,